SealyBoi/MyFirstInterpreter/README.md

 This is a very small interpreter that supports simple variables like strings, booleans, numbers, and null values.
 It can store functions that perform basic mathematic operations and has a built-in print statement.
 It can be run by either reading from a chosen file, or by running the command line prompt.
 If I continue to work on this in the future, I will likely attempt adding basic if statements, for loops, while loops.

-To run the project simply clone the repo and, in the command line, type:
+To run the project you will need to install Deno and enable it in your workspace (I used VSCode for this) after you clone the repo.
+Once that is installed and enabled for the project you can use the following command to run the program:
 > deno run -A main.ts

 > If you would like to run the program in the CLI, simply leave the code as is.
 If you would like to checkout the script reader though, head into main.ts and comment out 'repl();' and uncomment 'run("./test.txt");'.
 Change the code in test.txt to run your own code instead!